162 Future Jobs: Preparing for Jobs that Don’t Yet Exist

 114. Treatment Monitors

 The systems used to create colleges centuries ago seems justifiably primitive by today’s standards.
 Learning formulas for nearly every degree are based on hours, one of the least important considerations when it comes to assessing talent.
 Colleges today cost far too much, and they take far too long.
-For this reason, a new wave of full-immersion skill training centers, or Micro Colleges, has begun to emerge.
-Details here.
+For this reason, a new wave of full-immersion skill training centers, also known as Micro Colleges or ‘bootcamps‘, has begun to emerge.

 115. School Designers